Complete Guide

 In the world of professional services, authority is rarely built in isolation.
 Search engines use co-occurrence and co-citation to determine where a business fits in the market.
 If your name frequently appears alongside high-end florists, planners, and venues, Google begins to associate your 'entity' with that level of service.

 This is a documented process of building a local entity graph.
 What I've found is that most photographers are afraid to link out to other vendors, fearing they will lose 'SEO juice.'
 This is a misunderstanding of how modern authority works.
-By linking to the professional websites of the florist, the hair stylist, and the band from a specific wedding, you are providing a better user experience and signaling to Google that you are part of a trusted professional network.

 In practice, this also triggers the law of reciprocity.
 When you provide a high-quality link to a vendor, they are significantly more likely to return the favor.
 These contextual backlinks from within your industry are worth far more than generic directory links.
+You are essentially engineering a map of the local industry with your studio at the center.

 List every professional vendor in your blog posts with a link to their site.